SDUSTVIGroup/TSFDNet/README.md

 - **Wavelet Frequency Decomposition (WFD) Module**: Decouples bi-temporal features into high- and low-frequency components via 2D Discrete Wavelet Transform (DWT).
 The **low-frequency branch** captures global structural context and long-range dependencies using four-directional Mamba scanning, while the **high-frequency branch** employs Deformable Convolutions (DCN) to adapt to irregular local geometric variations.
 - **Bidirectional Synergistic Decoding (SGSE & CGSA)**: Establishes a bidirectional semantic-change refinement mechanism.
 It contains the **Semantic-Guided Spatial Enhancement (SGSE)** module and the **Change-Guided Semantic Attention (CGSA)** module, enabling mutual optimization and joint enhancement of change localization and semantic recognition.

-## Checkpoints

-For readers to easily evaluate the accuracy, we provide the trained weights:

 ## Data preparation

 Split the SCD data into training, validation and testing (if available) set and organize them as follows: